Columbia Communities In Action Internship Program (CCIA)

 - One-on-one career counseling appointments throughout the twelve weeks to support and enhance the internship experience.

 - End of Program Reflection Session that includes evaluation of the internship experience, goal attainment analysis, resume workshop and interview coaching.

 - Networking events, fairs and workshops in the field of non-profit and civic engagement.

 Upon completion of the CCIA program, students will have gained a richer understanding of civic engagement and the not-for-profit industry.
 Students will have learned about the wide variety of roles involved in not-for-profit work and had several opportunities to network with individuals currently working in the field.
 Additionally, students will have acquired professional skills such as research, effective communication, problem solving, time management and project management.
 With the support of a career counseling professional, students will also be able to articulate their experience through goal setting exercises, understanding transferable skills they have gained, and reflecting upon their internship experience appropriately.

-Please attend one information session to learn more about CCIA as well as other CCE Spring Internship Programs (CAE and VIP).
+Please attend one information session to learn more about CCIA as well as other CCE Spring Internship Programs (CAE, SIP, and VIP).

 12:00pm - 1:00pm

 Monday, October 20th, 2014

 CCE Conference Room

 If you have questions about this program, please feel free to contact: